cloudmobi/CloudmobiSSP/u3d-sdk.md

  * Open 'File' -> 'Build Settings' -> 'Player Settings', and make sure 'Minimum API Level' later than 'API Level 15'.
 We recommen using the latest version of Android SDK and Build Tools.
  * Select SDK folder Plugin->Android->CTServiceSDK in Project.
 Check the Andorid box in the inspector.
+ * It's better to call all the interfaces in the same scene for andorid.

 ### <a name="ApiReference">SDK API reference</a>
 ```